acend/kubernetes-basics-training/content/en/docs/10/05/_index.md

 Pods that belong to this QoS class will never be killed by the scheduler because of resources running out on a Node.

 {{% alert title="Note" color="primary" %}}
-If a container only defines its limits, Kubernetes automatically assigns a request that matches the limit.
+If a container only defines its limits, {{% param distroName %}} automatically assigns a request that matches the limit.
 {{% /alert %}}

 The Burstable QoS class means that limits and requests on a container are set, but they are different.
 It is enough to define limits and requests on one container of a Pod even though there might be more, and it also only has to define limits and requests on memory or CPU, not necessarily both.